 As the sign symbolized by the Virgin or Maiden carrying a shaft of wheat, Virgo is the zodiac’s purist and green thumb.
 Think carefully about what seeds you want to plant during this earthy lunar lift.
 (And for best results, make sure they’re heirloom quality and that the “soil” is organic.)

 Industrious Virgo prizes efficiency—but not without a dose of earthy sensuality.
-Turn your “wax on, wax off” routines into luscious rituals.
+Create some set-and-forget routines, but turn others into luscious rituals.
 The little things make all the difference now!

 1. Go green.

-Virgo is the zodiac’s sustainable Martha Stewart, always looking to clean things up—but only in the purest, most nontoxic way.
-There’s no avoiding the use of some chemicals during this germ-busting pandemic.
+Virgo is the zodiac’s sustainable “cleanfluencer,” a la Marie Kondo, always looking to tidy things up—but only in the purest, most nontoxic way.
+There’s no avoiding the use of some chemicals as the pandemic spirals into new viral variants.
 But lean in to this crafty zodiac sign.
 For example, try making your own hand sanitizer using rubbing alcohol, aloe vera gel and a soothing essential oil.

-Since many of us will spend more time indoors now (working, schooling, distancing and Zooming), do what you can to breathe easier.
-Did you know that the Environmental Protection Agency found indoor air can be as polluted at outdoor air?
+Since many of us will spend more time indoors now at work and school, do what you can to breathe easier.
 If you live in a busy, urban area, you might consider buying an air filter to remove allergens like dust, pollen, animal dander and mold.
 Or, imagine your space filled with houseplants, the ultimate air purifiers!
 We’re constantly inspired by the leafy wonderlands curated by designers Justina Blakeney of The Jungalow and Hilton Carter of #WILDATHOME, whose relationship with his first fiddleleaf fig (named Frank) blossomed into wonderful inspo and tutorials for living that “plant-based” life.

 2. Be the change.

-During these times of political unrest and social conflict, it’s tempting to withdraw into solitude—but that’s not what benevolent Virgo wants (or, for that matter, what humanity needs).
+During these times of ongoing political unrest, weather-related travesties and social conflict, it’s tempting to withdraw into solitude.
+But that’s not what benevolent Virgo wants (or, for that matter, what humanity needs).
 As quintessential Virgo, Mother Teresa said, “I have found the paradox, that if you love until it hurts, there can be no more hurt, only more love.”
 Those words have never mattered more.
 There’s no shortage of great causes to contribute to—whether with time, money, or both.
 Studies show that contributing to your community makes you healthier and less stressed—so what are you waiting for?

 Virgo is the sign of sacred self-care, and this lunar lift can level up your nutrition and fitness regimen.
 If chatty Mercury, Virgo’s ruler, balks at going it alone, recruit friends.
-Motivate each other along as accountability buddies—you can do daily or weekly check-ins or share results on the same app.
-If you’re doing IRL hangouts, meet for weekend bike rides, or rent a cabin with your BFFs at a location with amazing hiking trails.
-Since methodical Virgo loves learning steps, watch videos of dances from the tango to the “Tap In.”
-(And if your moves just so happen to wind up on TikTok, try to keep it classy, says the decorous Virgo new moon!)
+Motivate each other along as accountability buddies—you can stream workouts together, do weekly check-ins or share results on the same app.
+Meet for weekend bike rides or rent a cabin with your pandemic pod at a location with legendary hiking trails.
+Since methodical Virgo loves learning steps, try out new choreography or take a dance lesson.